kerbyfc/jacket.js/README.md

 #### 1. Conception

 How much we need the callstack when an error occurs at the front?
 I want it badly...
 I want avoid of missing notifications about front-end exceptions in production!
 I dont want to wrap each method of my classes in try/catch to handle stacktrace, I want to wrap whole class and rid myself from this boring work.
+Also, I need the easy way to aggregate my functions with callbacks.
 That's why the Jacket was appeared.

 ##### 1.1.
 Pros & cons